-Limb salvage surgery is needed when arterial blood flow to a leg is decreased caused by peripheral artery disease.
+Limb salvage surgery is used to improve blood flow to your leg if you have peripheral artery disease

-More complex surgeries bypass from the aorta to the legs or from one leg to the other.
-Once blood flow is restored to the leg, the pain caused by lack of flow is greatly improved and ulcerations have a greater chance to heal.
-Normal activity can be resumed in two to three weeks in most cases.
+around the blockage in the artery of the leg.
+The bypass can be a patient’s own healthy vein or an artificial graft vein.
+More complex surgeries bypass blood flow from the aorta to the legs, or from one leg to the other.
+Once blood flow is restored, the pain caused by lack of flow is greatly improved and wounds heal faster.